AISemanticsStudy/commitment-semantics-with-latent-message-passing/README.md

 On one hand, these models are often described as probabilistic systems that generate outputs based on learned probability distributions.
 On the other hand, they can also exhibit deterministic behavior when given the same input and random seed.
 The strange mixture of behaviors hold people from studying it purely as a probabilistic system like random number generator or a deterministic system like database.
+But once the concept of IDR is formalized, you would find the

 ## Object-transfer duality of latent message passing